 John and Joy Day both love motorcycles.
 In fact, their first date was a 17-hour motorcycle ride and hiking expedition.
 Joy on a 100th Anniversary Edition Harley Sportster and John on a BMW 1200CLC.
-So it is not surprising that at the Law Offices of John Day, we are profoundly interested in making sure motorcyclists practice safe and legal riding.
+So it is not surprising that at The Law Offices of John Day, P.C., we are profoundly interested in making sure motorcyclists practice safe and legal riding.
 And, of course, to the extent a motorcyclist is injured by the carelessness of another, our award-winning lawyers are here to help.

 Over the next few days, we are going to cover some of the basics of Tennessee’s motorcycle laws.
 Today, we will start with lane splitting.
 Lane splitting is the practice of riding a motorcycle in between lanes when traffic is stopped or slowed.
 In some states such as California, lane splitting is a legal maneuver.
 But in Tennessee, motorcyclists are not allowed to split lanes.

 Tennessee Code Annotated 55-8-182 provides the following rights and responsibilities for motorcycle riders and sections (b) and (c) specifically address lane splitting: